Memory-Efficient Convex Optimization for Self-Dictionary Separable Nonnegative Matrix Factorization: A Frank-Wolfe Approach: A Frank-Wolfe Approach

 To see how much memory that the algorithm needs beyond storing $\bm{X}$ (which is inevitable), let us analyze the steps in \eqref{eq:FW_ours}.
 First, evaluating gradient in \eqref{eq:updating_rule1} is not memory-costing.
 One can always evaluate $\bm{c}_\ell^{t} - \bm{x}_\ell$, followed by multiplying with $\bm{X}$, followed by another left multiplying $\bm{X}^\T$.
 These three operations produce vectors as their results and hence require $O(N)$ memory complexity in total.
 Note that one can evaluate the gradient w.r.t. $\C$ column by column, and no previously evaluated columns need to be stored.
 Hence, the total memory cost is $O(N)$.
 Second, the remaining memory requirement lies in storing the iterates $\bm{c}_\ell^{t+1}$ for $\ell=1,\ldots,N$.
 Consider an ideal case where the $j$ found in \eqref{eq:updating_rule} satisfies $j\in{\cal K}$ for all $\ell$ and all $t$.
 Then, if the initialization $\bm{C}^{0} = \bm{0}$, the updating rule in \eqref{eq:updating_rule} always maintains ${\rm supp}(\bm{c}_\ell^t)\subseteq {\cal K}$ for all $\ell=1,\ldots,N$.
 This leads to an $O(KN)$ memory for storing $\bm{C}^t$.

 Based on our discussion, the key to attain the above described memory efficiency is to ensure that $j \in \mathcal{K}$ for all $\ell$ and all $t$ in \eqref{eq:updating_rule}.
-We show that this is indeed the case under some conditions: \begin{Theorem}[Noiseless Case, Memory Efficiency] Suppose that Assumptions \ref{as:sep} holds, that ${\rm rank}(\W)=K$, that no repeated unit vectors exist in $\H$, and that the noise is absent (i.e., $\V=\bm 0$).
+We show that this is indeed the case under some conditions: \begin{Theorem}[Noiseless Case, Memory Efficiency] Suppose that Assumption \ref{as:sep} holds, that ${\rm rank}(\W)=K$, that no repeated unit vectors exist in $\H$\footnote{In applications where there are many identical/similar columns in $\H$ (e.g., hyperspectral unmixing), the assumption can be ``enforced'' by clustering-based pre-processing \cite{esser2012convex,gillis2018afast}.}, and that the noise is absent (i.e., $\V=\bm 0$).
 Furthermore, define $\bm{q}_\ell^t = \bm{W}^\T \bm{W}(\bm{H}\bm{c}_\ell^t - \bm{h}_\ell)$.
 Assume that the following holds:

 before $\bm c_\ell^t$ reaches an optimal solution.
 Then, the FW algorithm in \eqref{eq:FW} with initialization $ \bm{C}^0 = \bm{0}$ always outputs the desired solution in \eqref{eq:selfopt} using $O(KN)$ memory beyond storing $\X$. \end{Theorem} The proof is relegated to Appendix~\ref{app:noiseless}.
 Note that Theorem~\ref{theorem:noiseless} requires that Eq.~\eqref{eq:nodupq} holds---i.e., no repeated minimum-value elements of $\bm q_\ell$ exist for any $\bm c_\ell^t$.
 This is not hard to meet under some mild conditions: \begin{Fact} Assume that the columns of $\bm W$ follow any joint continuous distribution.
 Then, we have